ikem-krueger/ikem-krueger.github.io/_drafts/2017-10-25-flash-uses-alsa-instead-of-pulseaudio.md

 /dev/snd/pcmC1D0p:   ikem     16017 F...m plugin-containe
 ```

-I was opening Firefox `about:plugins` and checked `Shockwave Flash`.
+I was opening Firefox `about:plugins` and looked at `Shockwave Flash` and `File`:

 ```
 /opt/mint-flashplugin-11/libflashplayer.so
 ```

-I checked then if there is another package which provides `libflashplayer.so`:
+I checked if there is another package which provides `libflashplayer.so`:

 ```
 apt-file search libflashplayer.so